 Because Huel has added vitamins and minerals, it may help support our immune function.
 The immune system relies on specific micronutrients to work appropriately, including vitamins A, C, D, and E as well as minerals zinc, selenium, and iron.
 Huel adds all of these in varying amounts.

-While this form of iron is bioavailable and usually well tolerated, several foods interfere with how much your body can absorb.
-Foods that contain phytates, such as whole grains, cereals, and nuts; foods that contain polyphenols, such as tea and coffee; and calcium-rich foods may all reduce how much iron you can absorb.
+According to Huel, the iron in their formula supports normal cognitive function.
+Huel adds 4.8mg of iron from ferrous gluconate, or 27% of our recommended daily intake.
+This form of iron is bioavailable and usually well tolerated, though several foods interfere with how much your body can absorb.
 If you’re looking to ensure the body takes in all iron, it may be best to take Huel on an empty stomach and wait to eat for 2 to 3 hours.

+In terms of energy, Huel states that the biotin in their product “contributes to normal energy-yielding metabolism.”
 This is true, and biotin does help in the process of energy production and even energy storage within the cell.
-While energy production relies on many more vitamins and minerals, this product may help support your energy production with its biotin content.
+While energy production relies on many more vitamins and minerals, this product may help support your energy production with biotin (29% DV) and vitamin B12 (208% DV).

 Nutritionally, one of the most important factors in healthy aging is ensuring your diet is full of nutrient-rich foods, including lots of vegetables, fruits, lean proteins, whole grains, and healthy fats while avoiding too much sodium, added sugars, and highly processed foods.